Menu Close

 Pure Tone Audiometry

-Pure Tone Audiometry (Gold standard).
-Pure tone audiometry is a subjective test to measure the hearing threshold for pure tones (i.e., sinusoidal waves with a single frequency, amplitude & phase) using an instrument called audiometer.
-It is an electronic device which produces pure tones, the intensity of which can be increased or decreased in 5 dB steps.
-At each frequency, the threshold intensity is determined and charted in the form of a graph called audiogram.
+Pure Tone Audiometry (PTA).
+PTA is a subjective test designed to determine the hearing threshold for pure tones, which are sinusoidal waves characterized by a single frequency, amplitude, and phase.
+The test utilizes an instrument called an audiometer, which is an electronic device which produces pure tones.
+The intensity of audiometer can be increased or decreased in 5 dB steps.
+During the test, the threshold intensity for each frequency is measured and recorded in a graphical representation known as an audiogram.

-• Electronic oscillator.
-It can generate pure tones of frequencies ranging from low to high.
+• Electronic Oscillator: This component generates pure tones across a range of frequencies, from low to high.

-• Intensity dial.
-It helps to adjust the threshold intensity of hearing for each tone.
+• Intensity Dial: This dial allows the examiner to adjust the threshold intensity of hearing for each tone.

-• Headphone.
-It helps to deliver the pure tones of various frequencies to each ear separately.
+• Headphones: These deliver pure tones of various frequencies to each ear separately.

-• Transient noises (sneezing, coughing or of any movement) should be avoided as it may interfere with the test results.
+• Minimizing Distractions: Transient noises, such as sneezing or coughing, should be avoided, as they can interfere with the test results.

 Pure Tone Audiogram is a graphic representation of hearing detection thresholds in each ear.